 Moka Pot coffee vs espresso

 Although similar, Moka Pot coffee isn’t exactly the same as espresso.
-Both methods use pressurized steam.
-Moka Pot coffee uses much less pressure than espresso, however.
-The industry standard for espresso is 9 bar pressure, and the Moka Pot only uses 1 or 2 bars of pressure.
-The coffee is also ground much finer for the Moka Pot than for espresso coffee.
-The Moka Pot filter is much bigger than an espresso machine portafilter.
-This results in less resistance for the water, hence less pressure.
+Both methods use pressurized steam, but Moka Pot coffee employs significantly less pressure than espresso.
+The industry standard for espresso is 9 bar pressure, while the Moka Pot operates at only 1 or 2 bars of pressure.
+According to the Specialty Coffee Association, the coffee grind for a Moka Pot is much coarser than that used for espresso, contributing to the resistance needed for brewing.
+The Moka Pot filter is larger than an espresso machine portafilter, resulting in less resistance for the water, hence less pressure.
 The finer grind provides that resistance.
-The Moka Pot cannot develop the 9 bar of pressure because of the design.
+The Moka Pot cannot develop the 9 bar of pressure due to its design.

 How Does the Moka Pot Coffee Taste